 The Board of Health has part-time clerical and administrative support staff.
 The Health Agent often has field inspections, so it is always best to call the office first at 347-2504 before coming in to save yourself a trip in case the office is not staffed at that moment.
 Thank you for your understanding.

 The Sturbridge Board of Health (BoH), like all local Boards of Health in Massachusetts, is required by state statutes and regulations to perform many duties relative to the protection of public health including the control of disease, the promotion of sanitary living conditions and the protection of the environment from damage and pollution.
-This is accomplished through the inspection of food establishments, public accommodations (hotels/motels/inns), housing, pools and beaches; the investigation of communicable diseases and nuisances; and the oversight of solid waste management and recycling.
+This is accomplished through the inspection of food establishments, on-site wastewater systems, wells, public accommodations (hotels/motels/inns), housing, pools and beaches; the investigation of communicable diseases and nuisances; and the oversight of solid waste management and recycling.
 Many of the board’s responsibilities are also coordinated with housing and plumbing inspections and the department of public works as well as other regional and state agencies.

 Mosquito Awareness and Precautions